marco262/my_wiki/data/curse_of_strahd/gm_notes/the-amber-temple.md

 [Link](https://5e.tools/adventure.html#cos,14,x26.%20secret%20alcove,0)

 > This small 10 foot by 10 foot room feels claustrophobic.
-Unlike the rest of the temple, with its cavernous ceilings, the dips low making Ethel want to duck her head.
+Unlike the rest of the temple, with its cavernous ceilings, this room dips down to a low 6 feet and change, making Ethel want to duck her head.
 The everpresent oppressive darkness of the temple seems to press in further, crowding the edges of your vision, filling your ears with a noiseless hum.
 As such, your eyes are drawn even more strongly to the [door](^curse_of_strahd/lich_study_door.jpg) in front of you.
 >
 > This oaken door stands out as the only wooden door you've seen in this amber-themed fortress.
 Its wood is carved with artistic reliefs of symbols and figures.
 It's banded with metal on all sides, clearly meant to reinforce it.
 But the most prominent feature of the door is its magic circle inscribed in the middle.
 Glowing blue lines run through the metal and wood, not like they were carved out of the door after the fact, but that the material itself was shaped with the lines in mind.
 Runic symbols seem to float an inch off the wood, fading in and out of view, to be replaced by others that then float away to nothingness after a few moments.
 You can *feel* the magic imbued in it, like an immovable barrier before you.
 >